Takahiro Kumagai: Hanshin Tigers

-Playing Style
+Playing style

 A 1.75 meter infielder, his 50-meter dash was clocked at 5.8 seconds while his farthest distance throw as recorded at 115 meters.
 He was initially being groomed to be a switch hitter and was registered as such after his draft, but in 2019, he decided to focus on right-handed hitting and master it.

+Personal life

+On November 30, 2022, he announced that he was married.